 Risk Factors for Erb’s Palsy

 Erb’s palsy is typically caused by trauma, such as stretching of the nerves during a difficult birth, and the brachial plexus can be damaged as a result of force.
 Risk factors for Erb’s palsy include the following:

 - The baby is macrosomic (large for gestational age)

 - The mother has a small pelvis or cephalopelvic disproportion (CPD – pelvis too small for the size of the baby)

 - The mother has previously given birth to a large baby

 - Cephalopelvic disproportion

-- The second stage of labor that lasts more than 60 minutes
+- The second stage of labor that lasts more than 60 minutes (prolonged or arrested labor)

 - Use of forceps or vacuum extractor during delivery